-Nearly all slot machines are fitted with currency acceptors -- slide a bill into the slot, and the equivalent amount of credits is displayed on a meter.
+Once payment is inserted into the currency acceptor, the equivalent amount of credits is displayed on a meter.
 On reel-spinning slots, push a button marked "play one credit" until you've reached the number of coins you wish to play.
-Then hit the "spin reels" button, or pull the handle on those few slots that still have handles, or hit a button marked "play max credits," which will play the maximum coins allowed on that machine.
+Then hit the "spin reels" button, or pull the handle on those few slots that still have handles, or hit a button marked "play max credits" or "bet max," which will play the maximum credits allowed per spin on that machine.

 On video slots, push one button for the number of paylines you want to activate, and a second button for the number of credits wagered per line.
 One common configuration has nine paylines on which you can bet 1 to 5 credits.
-Video slots are also available with 5, 15, 20, 25, even 50 paylines, accepting up to 25 coins per line.
+Video slots are also available with 5, 15, 20, 25, and even 50 or more paylines, accepting up to 25 credits per line.

 Similarly, special symbols will trigger a bonus event.
-The bonus may take the form of a number of free spins, or the player may be presented with a "second screen" bonus.
+For instance, the bonus may take the form of free spins, pick-a-prize interactions, or mystery bonuses.
+The player may be presented with a "second screen" bonus.
 An example of a second screen bonus comes in the long-popular WMS Gaming Slot "Jackpot Party."
 If three Party noisemakers appear on the video reels, the reels are replaced on the screen with a grid of packages in gift wrapping.
-The player touches the screen to open a package and collects a bonus payout.
-He or she may keep touching packages for more bonuses until one package finally reveals a "pooper," which ends the round.
-The popularity of such bonus rounds is why video slots have become the fastest growing casino game of the last decade.
+Players touch the screen to open a package and collect a bonus payout.
+They may keep touching packages for more bonuses until one package finally reveals a "pooper," which ends the round.
+These bonus rounds helped video slots grow in popularity, but they aren't as prevalent today, as game designers experiment with format.

 Many slot players pump money into two or more adjacent machines at a time, but if the casino is crowded and others are having difficulty finding places to play, limit yourself to one machine.
 As a practical matter, even in a light crowd, it's wise not to play more machines than you can watch over easily.
 Play too many and you could find yourself in the situation faced by the woman who was working up and down a row of six slots.
 She was dropping coins into machine number six while number one, on the aisle, was paying a jackpot.
 There was nothing she could do as a passerby scooped a handful of coins out of the first tray.